 Oxford SU Student Advice are always on hand to provide non-directive advice around any issues you may face when running in the elections.

 We will be running workshops on ‘writing a manifesto’, ‘what’s Sabb life like?’ and ‘Campaigning tips’.

-Every morning during the campaign period there will be a free candidates’ breakfast at Oxford SU HQ to help you get ready for the day.
+Every morning during the campaign period there will be a free candidates’ lunch at Oxford SU HQ to help you get ready for the day.
 This is also a great time to speak with staff about any concerns you may have.